viamrobotics/docs/docs/components/input-controller/mux.md

 To combine multiple controlers into a `mux` controller, you must first configure each controller individually.

-The following example combines a `gamepad` and a `webgamepad` controller:
+The following example configuration combines a `gamepad` and a `webgamepad` controller:

-Refer to the following example configuration for an input controller of model `mux`:

 {{< tabs name="Configure a `mux` input controller" >}}
 {{< tab name="Config Builder" >}}